-Deane Presdee is the Maintenance Manager at Lady Davidson Private Hospital in Turramurra, Sydney.
-In Deane’s experience, having a hospital that is well-maintained and free from disruption, equals better patient experience and the power for staff to focus on their core duties of patient care.
+Deane Presdee is the Maintenance Manager at Lady Davidson Private Hospital in Sydney.
+He says the key to having a well-maintained facility is protection, which allows better patient care and a safer experience for all.

-Q: How and when did you first come into contact with Form1?
+Q: Form1 provide your fire protection services.
+When did you first come across Form1?
 Steve (Shirlaw) and his Form1 Fire team have served Lady Davidson Private Hospital since 2005.
-Steve had not long been contracted to perform fire testing and maintenance at the hospital just prior to my appointment as Maintenance Manager.
+Steve had not long been contracted to perform fire safety testing and maintenance at the hospital just prior to my appointment as Maintenance Manager.
 I believe Lady Davidson Hospital was Form1 Fire’s first step into the Sydney marketplace from Newcastle.

 Q: That’s a large project.
 Because of the size and cost of the install, the plan focused on the high-risk areas primarily, these being ward areas with patients.
 Then to continue to other outlying buildings in a progressive manner, dependent upon risk factors.
 This plan incorporated consolidation of a Sub-FIP. (site at time had seven sub-FIP’s) and for the inclusion of mimic panels in the ward areas for improved response and communication to staff.
 The progressive upgrade encompassed three years of work.
 The upgrade has paid off, not only in dollars (call fees today are $1800!) but also in the elimination of the business disruption and improved staff response to fire alarms.